There are actually two different "modes" in the Premium Streaming:

 Excessive CPU usage warning

-Because of the potential problem caused by high CPU usage in compatibility mode, The Spaghetti Detective plugin monitors CPU usage and warns you when the streaming is using too much CPU.
+Because of the potential problem caused by high CPU usage in compatibility mode, the Obico plugin monitors CPU usage and warns you when the streaming is using too much CPU.
 If that happens, take the following steps:

 - Lower the webcam resolution and frame rate in "/boot/octopi.txt".